Marionette Carving Workshop

 Description of workshop

-Students work under different puppet masters to learn techniques of designing puppets, making technical drawings, woodcarving, painting, and designing a puppet costume, plus how to manipulate puppets and Czech puppet history.
+Students work under many puppet masters to learn techniques of designing puppets, making technical drawings, woodcarving, painting, and designing a puppet costume, plus how to manipulate puppets and Czech puppet history.
 Students also visit exhibitions and puppet theatre performances.
-At the end of the workshop students will create short performance with newly made puppets.
+At the end of the workshop students will create short films or performances with their newly-made marionettes: see

 See photos of completed puppets made in our workshops!
 Each student will go home with an original hand-carved marionette - plus the skills to make more.
 All in a beautiful European city with a rich puppet tradition still very much alive.